divio/divio-cloud-docs/how-to/deploy-template.rst

 ..  todo::

-    Provide an example .env_local, emphasising lines the user must pay attention to.
+    Provide an example .env-local, emphasising lines the user must pay attention to.
 See examples from other guides, including the deploy-generic guide [required]

 ..  include:: /how-to/includes/deploy-common-compose-summary.rst